crosscompute/crosscompute-docs/docs/automation-framework/configuration.md

   dependencies:
     - package: { package on PyPI }
   command: { command to use to setup your script, relative to the setup folder }
-script:
+scripts:
+  - path: { path to your script, relative to the script folder }
+    command: { command to run your script, if path is not specified }
+    function: { function to use to run your script, if path or command is not specified }
     folder: { folder where your script should run }
-  # Specify either command or path or function
-  command: { command to use to run your script, relative to the script folder }
-  path: { path to your script, relative to the script folder }
-  function: { function to use to run your script, specified using
-              module.function syntax, relative to the script folder }
-  schedule: { schedule to use to run your script, specified using extended
-              crontab syntax -- second-of-minute minute-of-hour
+    schedule: { schedule to use to run your script, specified using extended crontab syntax -- second-of-minute minute-of-hour
                 hour-of-day day-of-month month-of-year day-of-week }
 repository:
   uri: { uri of repository that contains your script }
   folder: { folder that contains this configuration file }